GrupoProcapi/Back-SBMElectric/README.md

     #image: mysql:8.0.27
 ```
 The compose file defines an application with three services `backend` and `db`.
-When deploying the application, docker compose maps port 3000 of the frontend service container to port 3000 of the host as specified in the file.
-Make sure port 3000 on the host is not already being in use.

 > ℹ️ **_INFO_**
 > For compatibility purpose between `AMD64` and `ARM64` architecture, we use a MariaDB as database instead of MySQL.